chef-boneyard/chef-rfc/new/artifact-yanking.md

 If someone depends on the cookbook version, they will still be able to download and access it

 But it will be harder for a new user of the cookbook version to find the unshared version.

+The user who unshares the cookbook will be notified of this, along with a message that if they REALLY need it deleted to contact the Supermarket admins

 ## Downstream Impact